aimms/how-to/Articles/428/428-nested-solve.rst

    It is not recommended to use this information as a primary source for current projects or documentation.
 Please refer to the latest documentation for up-to-date information.

 .. meta::
-   :keywords: Nested solve, Network Flow, GMP, cut, callback, CallbackAddCut, MIP, Document Viewer
+   :keywords: Nested solve, Network Flow, GMP, CallbackAddCut, branch-and-cut, simple dicut inequalities, CPLEX, MIP
-   :description: This example illustrates the nested solve that can be done in AIMMS using GMP callback.
+   :description: Demonstrates solving an uncapacitated fixed-charge network flow MIP by adding user-generated dicut cuts inside a CPLEX GMP callback via a nested recursive solve.

 Direct download AIMMS Project :download:`Nested Solve.zip <model/Nested Solve.zip>`